diagrid-labs/catalyst-tetris/README.md

 # Running locally

 This sections covers the steps to run the project locally.
-It involves some prerequisites that you need to install, getting the source code, the creation of Diagrid Catalyst resources, and updating a Diagrid config file.
+It involves some prerequisites that you need to install, getting the source code, the creation of Diagrid Catalyst resources, updating a Diagrid dev config file, and installing Python requirements.

 ## Prerequisites